Emergency Dentist Cambridge

 Should I Visit the Emergency Room First for Dental Emergencies?

-If you are bleeding uncontrollably, your jaw is fractured, or you’re experiencing any other potentially life-threatening symptoms, you should head to the ER immediately.
-Once you receive the necessary medical attention, schedule a same-day appointment with one of our emergency dentists in Cambridge so they can restore your healthy, beautiful smile as well.
+If you are bleeding uncontrollably, your jaw is fractured, you have an infection that is affecting your ability to breathe or swallow, or you’re experiencing any other potentially life-threatening symptoms, you should head to the ER immediately.
+Once you receive the necessary medical attention, schedule a same-day appointment with one of our emergency dentists in Cambridge so we can restore your healthy, beautiful smile.

 What Can and Can’t You Eat with a Chipped or Cracked Tooth?